katsaii/catspeak-lang/README.md

 ## Overview

-The spiritual successor to the long dead `string_execute` function...
+The spiritual successor to the long dead `execute_string` function...

 ```js
 // parse Catspeak code